bertramhojer/improve-reasoning-iclr-2025/README.md

 uv pip install -r requirements.txt
 ```

+Our experiments were run using the HPC at the IT University of Copenhagen.
+It was unfeasible to run the experiments with e.g. 7B parameter models locally.
+If you have a GPU avaiable the `repana` framework should automatically push your model to GPU, enabling you to run experiments with larger models.

 ### Replication

 We manage hyperparameters using Hydra.
 To replicate our experiments follow these instructions: